Data Security Overview

 With the BYOK (bring your own key) Plan, you connect directly to your chosen AI providers, following their data security and retention policies, while bypassing Tag servers altogether.

 In both plans, data is encrypted in transit using HTTPS.
-Requests may wait in an encrypted processing queue, particularly for larger workloads in “economy mode,” but are processed in split seconds and immediately re-encrypted, ensuring the data is never human-readable.
+Requests may wait in an encrypted processing queue, particularly for larger workloads in “economy mode,” but are ultimately processed quickly and immediately re-encrypted, ensuring the data is never human-readable.

 Managed Plan Data Flow